Covering the environment

 The AERS format attempts to improve and standardize the same basic information fields collected in SRS.
 The most notable difference between the two sets is a Comments table containing detailed memo fields; it only exists for SRS data 1993-1998.

 The HAZMAT database contains the incident reports of unintentional releases of hazardous materials for all modes of transportation (air, highway, railway, and water).
-The Hazardous Materials Incident Report Subsystem is maintained by the Department of Transportation.
+The Hazardous Materials Incident Report Subsystem is maintained by the Pipeline and Hazardous Materials Safety Administration in the Department of Transportation.

 The Nuclear Materials Events Database contains records of all non-commercial power reactor incidents and events, including medical events, involving the use of radioactive byproduct material.
 Regulated licensees and Agreement States report the information to the U.S. Nuclear Regulatory Commission.Included in this data is the basic record of each event, records of abnormal occurrences (event that could be a risk to the public), information about the radioactive material involved, type of the event, etc.